Transplantation (medicine): Types of donor

 Organ donors may be living or may have died of brain death or circulatory death.
 Most deceased donors are those who have been pronounced brain dead.
 Brain dead means the cessation of brain function, typically after receiving an injury (either traumatic or pathological) to the brain, or otherwise cutting off blood circulation to the brain (drowning, suffocation, etc.).
 Breathing is maintained via artificial sources, which, in turn, maintains heartbeat.
 Once brain death has been declared, the person can be considered for organ donation.
 Criteria for brain death vary.
 Because less than 3% of all deaths in the US are the result of brain death, the overwhelming majority of deaths are ineligible for organ donation, resulting in severe shortages.
 It is important to note currently that patients that have been pronounced brain dead are one of the most common and ideal donors, since often these donors are young and healthy, thus leading to high quality organs.

-In certain cases—particularly when an individual has suffered severe brain injury and is not expected to survive without artificial ventilation and mechanical support—organ donation after circulatory death is possible.
+In certain cases—particularly when an individual has suffered severe brain injury and is not expected to survive without artificial ventilation and mechanical support—organ donation after circulatory death (DCD) is possible.
 Regardless of any decision about donation, the individual's family may choose to withdraw life-sustaining support.
-If death is expected to occur shortly after support is withdrawn, arrangements can be made to discontinue support in the operating room to allow for the timely recovery of organs following circulatory death.
+When withdrawal of life-sustaining treatment is planned, and death is expected within an institutionally acceptable interval, some controlled DCD pathways allow withdrawal to occur in an operating room so that organ retrieval can proceed immediately after the legally required observation interval following circulatory arrest.
+Protocols and the required no-touch observation period vary between jurisdictions and are described in national best-practice guidance.

 Tissues may be recovered from donors who die of either brain or circulatory death.
 In general, tissues may be recovered from donors up to 24 hours past the cessation of heartbeat.
 In contrast to organs, most tissues (with the exception of corneas) can be preserved and stored for up to five years, meaning they can be "banked."
 Also, more than 60 grafts may be obtained from a single tissue donor.
 Because of these three factors – the ability to recover from a non-heart-beating donor, the ability to bank tissue, and the number of grafts available from each donor – tissue transplants are much more common than organ transplants.
-The American Association of Tissue Banks estimates that more than one million tissue transplants take place in the United States each year.
+Industry and regulator estimates report that millions of tissue grafts are distributed and that over one million tissue transplants are performed in the United States annually; for example, American Association of Tissue Banks documentation and related federal filings reference distribution of several million allografts and estimate more than one million tissue transplants per year in the U.S.